 Some facts about stress and the workplace

 Just how big of a challenge is stress for working Americans?
-The 2012 Stress in America survey by the American Psychological Association (APA) reveals:
+The 2012 Stress in America survey by the American Psychological Association link opens in a new window (APA) reveals:

 - 65% of Americans cite work as a top source of stress, and

 - Only 37% of Americans say they are doing an excellent or very good job managing stress.

 What’s more, a 2013 survey by the APA's Center for Organizational Excellence found that more than one-third of working Americans report experiencing chronic work stress.

 There’s a smorgasbord of potential physical and psychological responses to stress, including headache, backache, upset stomach, feeling tired for no good reason, feeling helpless or tense and/or feeling impatient or forgetful.1 And what affects one person might not affect another.
 It’s enough to send you to the vending machine or out for a smoke break, isn’t it?

 Stress doesn’t directly cause heart disease, but it may affect behaviors that increase the risks.
 So if your go-to methods of dealing with stress include overeating, smoking or drinking too much alcohol, now is a great time to learn how to manage stress more effectively—in ways that can actually help reduce your risks for heart disease.
 2